 Alliums are members of the onion family.
 Cut a stem or crush a leaf and the connection is obvious!
 In the garden, these globe-like flowers have a look that’s both regal and playful.

-An allium flower head is a cluster of individual florets and the overall shape may be round, oval or cascading.
-Colors include white, yellow, pink, purple and blue, and heights vary by species, ranging from just 5" to 4 feet tall.
+An allium flower head is a cluster of individual florets.
+The overall shape may be round, oval or cascading, and the flower color may be white, yellow, pink, purple or blue.
+Heights also vary, with some flower stalks as short as 5 inches and others as tall as 4 feet.
 Each type of allium adds its own distinctive style and personality to the garden.

-Most alliums bloom in late spring and early summer, helping to the gap between spring-flowering bulbs and summer perennials.
-For a chart that shows bloom times for different types of alliums, check out our Planning Guide for Alliums.
+Most alliums bloom in late spring and early summer, filling the gap between spring-flowering bulbs and summer perennials.
+To learn about bloom times for different types of alliums, see our infographic: Planning Guide for Alliums.

 When you compare two allium bulbs side by side, it’s easy to see differences in quality.
-The larger the bulb, the more food energy is stored inside.
-Larger bulbs (as shown at far left) will produce stronger plants with bigger flowers.
+Larger bulbs (as shown at far left) contain more stored food energy and will produce stronger plants with bigger flowers.
 Longfield Gardens provides top size allium bulbs, so you can always enjoy the biggest, brightest blooms.

 To see our complete selection of allium bulbs click HERE.

 Sun or Shade: Alliums grow best in full sun, though most types will also tolerate partial shade.

 Hardiness Zone: The bulbs are winter hardy in zones 3-8.
 To find your growing zone, refer to the USDA Hardiness Zone Map here.

 Soil Conditions: Like most other bulbs, alliums need well-drained soil and should not be planted in a soggy area.